gurditsingh/hydeout/_posts/test.md

 # Lambda Architecture

-The basis of the Lambda architecture is to compute arbitrary functions on distributed datasets in real-time and to combine batch and real-time processing capabilities to balance data latency throughput, and fault tolerance.
+The basis of the Lambda architecture is to compute arbitrary functions on distributed datasets in real-time and to combine batch and real-time processing capabilities to balance data latency throughput, and fault tolerance by using batch processing to provide comprehensive and accurate views of batch data, while simultaneously using real-time stream processing to provide views of online data.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMwOTEyMzA1Niw0NDMwNDQ1NjUsLTI1Mj
+eyJoaXN0b3J5IjpbLTUzMjAyMzQzOCwtMzA5MTIzMDU2LDQ0Mz
-U5NzAxNl19
+A0NDU2NSwtMjUyNTk3MDE2XX0=
 -->